vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 ## Overview

 By creating indicators for IPs and URLs or domains, you can now allow or block IPs, URLs, or domains based on your own threat intelligence.
 You can also warn users with a prompt if they open a risky app.
-The prompt won't stop them from using the app but you can provide a custom message and links to a company page that describes appropriate usage of the app.
-Users can still bypass the warning and continue to use the app if they need.
+The prompt won't stop them from using the app; users can bypass the warning and continue to use the app if needed.

 To block malicious IPs/URLs (as determined by Microsoft), Defender for Endpoint can use: